valancej/documentation/_pro/getting-started/services.md

       - ./tmp/data:/data
 ```

-If include a `version`, Codeship will ignore the value, as the features supported by Codeship are version independent.
+If your file includes a `version`, Codeship will ignore the value, as the features supported by Codeship are version independent.

 ### Build
 Use the `build` directive to build your service's image from a Dockerfile.
 You [specify a build](https://docs.docker.com/compose/compose-file/#build) in the same way as is standard with Docker Compose, although you can also use an extended version as needed.
 You can also mix `build` and `image` between services, but not for a single service - i.e. you can build some of your services from one or more Dockerfiles while other services simply download existing images from registries.